isb-cgc/ISB-CGC-pipelines/README.md

 Most of the given prompts will provide a suitable default value that you can use by simply pressing enter at each prompt.
 If you are unsure what to enter for a particular value, the recommended approach is to accept the default value proposed for the given item.
 The only exception to this is the value for the GCP project id, which must be provided by you during the configuration process.

 There is one last configuration step, which is to "bootstrap" the messaging system that underlies the job scheduling/monitoring system.
-To initialize this process simply run `isb-cgc-pipelines bootstrap`, which should succeed with a success message if the bootstrap process was successful.
+To initialize this process simply run `isb-cgc-pipelines bootstrap`, which should report a success message if the bootstrap process was successful.

 If you run into problems with the messaging bootstrap process, double check that you have set permissions appropriately for your service accounts (mentioned above in a previous section).